Lucass2021/3D-Product-Effect/README.md

 ## 📝 Description

->💻 3D Product Effect is a preview of a product, the main idea is to create an uncommon loadout to a buying product, the project was created Dev ED in order to practice HTML, CSS and JavaScript.
+>💻 3D Product Effect is a preview of a product, the main idea is to create an uncommon loadout to a buying product, the project was created by Dev ED in order to practice HTML, CSS and JavaScript.